Recovering from conflict: Giving people a place to be heard

 Working with a local partner, the CARE listening centre offers private one-on-one sessions where victims of violence can work through feelings of grief, fear, sadness, and revenge.
 The listening center also provides referrals to professional psychologists for the worst trauma.
 It’s a crucial first step, not only for personal healing, but for preventing further violence and working towards reconciliation.

 CARE has extensive experience implementing programmes that strengthen the bonds between different groups in Cote d’Ivoire: Muslims and Christians; planters and cattle farmers; Boso fishermen and local fisherman.
 CARE continues to believe that the forces bringing them together are stronger than those pulling them apart.

 Only by listening can these groups build a future in which Mignon and thousands of other children like him can sleep soundly once again.

-Ethiopia conflict: “I lost my children, wealth, my pride and dignity”In their own words, people who have fled from conflict in Ethiopia describe the desperate conditions they...Syrian refugee men and Lebanese men learn positive gender roles from CARE's pioneering project....
+What’s it like being a girl in a refugee crisis?This International Day of the Girl, a new CAREreport reveals which refugee crises around the world are...In their own words, people who have fled from conflict in Ethiopia describe the desperate conditions they...Syrian refugee men and Lebanese men learn positive gender roles from CARE's pioneering project....